apache/incubator-graphar/docs/user-guide/spark-tool.rst

 The GraphAr Spark Tools can be applied to these scenarios:

+- Take GAR as data sources to execute SQL queries or do graph processing (e.g., using GraphX).
 - Transform data between GAR and other data sources (e.g., Hive, Neo4j, NebulaGraph, ...).
 - Transform GAR data between different file types (e.g., from CSV to parquet).
 - Transform GAR data between different adjList types (e.g., from COO to CSR).